Addiction And The Transgender Community: Where To Get Help

 There are treatment centers in the U.S. that specialize in offering LGBTQ+ specific programs for addiction, mental health disorders, and co-occurring disorders.

-There are also drug abuse treatment programs that, although not LGBTQ+ specific, do offer addiction treatment for transgender clients in an inclusive treatment environment.
+There are also substance use disorder treatment programs that, although not LGBTQ+ specific, do offer addiction treatment for transgender clients in an inclusive treatment environment.

 The Substance Abuse and Mental Health Services Administration (SAMHSA), a federal health agency, classifies the degree of LGBTQ+ sensitivity offered by rehabs as follows: